Scollie86/CircuitPython/README.md

 ### Objective
 We learned how to print something in the serial monitor of vs code.
 ### Lesson
 I learned how to use vs code when printing code and using it to push and commit something into my GitHub.
-This made it easier for us to use GitBash
+This made it easier for us to use GitBash.
 # FancyLED
 ### Objective